 Here is our wall before.
 It was painted a neutral color so we left it as is, but if your walls are a dark or bright color (i.e. non-neutral) then you’ll probably want to paint them because the spacing in your planks will show the wall underneath.

 We cut the plywood into 8″ strips.
 You can do it skinnier or thicker, depending on your preference.
 6″ seemed too skinny and 12″ seemed too thick, so 8″ was a happy medium.
 To make it even easier on yourself, have the hardware store cut your 8″ strips for you.

 Cut strips to fit the length of the wall.
+Ideally, you want to use a circular saw for this.
+For anyone who occasionally cuts wood, circular saws are necessary tools according to PluginPartners.
 If your wall is longer than your strips, that’s OK – you can just patch the “seams” with spackle and then sand it down.